Maximize workout results with hormone-friendly training techniques

 Heavy, compound lifting and testosterone

 Compound lifts are multi-joint exercises like squats, deadlifts, presses, and rows that use many muscles at once.
-Short resistance workouts using heavy loads (around 70–85% of your one-rep max), big compound lifts, and moderate volume can increase short-term testosterone and growth hormone after training in men.[1],[2] These acute spikes are linked with greater long-term gains in strength and lean mass compared with lighter, low-effort work.[2]
+Short resistance workouts using heavy loads (around 70, 85% of your one-rep max), big compound lifts, and moderate volume work well because they create high mechanical tension across a lot of muscle mass and make progressive overload easier to sustain when recovery is adequate.[1]
+[2] These sessions can also increase short-term testosterone and growth hormone after training in men, but those brief changes are best viewed as short-term responses rather than the primary driver of long-term gains in strength and lean mass.[2]

 However, “more” is not always better.
 Very long sessions with high volume, short rest, and little recovery can lower resting testosterone and raise baseline cortisol over time, especially in men who already train hard and sleep poorly.[3]